 ‘Duesy’ was ‘colossal’ and was resold for Rs.3,000

-In 1931, when 28 year old Yeshwantrao Holkar of Indore ordered a custom built Duesenberg, which was the most expensive cars ever made till that time.
-The Duesenberg lovingly known as ‘Duesy’; was a US based luxury automobile company active from 1913 to 1937, famous for its high-quality cars.
+In 1931, when 28-year-old Yeshwantrao Holkar of Indore ordered a custom-built Duesenberg, which was the most expensive cars ever made till that time.
+The Duesenberg is lovingly known as ‘Duesy’; was a US-based luxury automobile company active from 1913 to 1937, famous for its high-quality cars.
 The Autocar, a British motoring magazine, described this royal Duesenberg as ‘colossal' back in 1936.
 The car was presented at the London Motor Show where it received great acclaim.
 It was shipped to India soon after.
 This car graced the royal garage at the Manik Bagh Palace.

 This car made for a spectacular sight in Indore.
 But this is where the story of this car abruptly ends.
 Not much is known about this car in the later period or when was it sold.
 Some reports suggest that this car was sold to the Maharajah of Idar in 1950, who in turn sold it to another vintage car collector for just Rs.
 3000!
 Later a broker took this car and sold it to a Hindi film actor and producer who smuggled it to Pakistan when he immigrated.
 The car is currently in the USA.